BSGmarathon/hjb-speedfeed/README.md

 # Running the Server

-Install dependencies with yarn and then run the server with yarn start.
+Install dependencies with `yarn` and then run the server with `yarn start`.
 This will start the server on port 3200.

 # Publishing the Feed